Chrysler uses 2 different Scan tool systems on their vehicles depending on whether they are older non-can or the newer

 Also, this is an expensive laptop to only use for Chrysler so I setup a reconditioned Dell E6510 laptop with above specs plus a solid state hard drive for maximum durability.
 Silicone keyboard protector included to help keep sweat and dirt out.

-I also partition the solid state hard drive into 3 or 4 seperate Windows 7 Professional operating systems.
+I also partition the solid state hard drive into 4 seperate Windows 7 Professional operating systems.
 Keep Witech by itself to prevent software conflicts and still get use of other operating systems to maximize use with other software programs.

 more clear what is being chosen.